 Economic

-At £1000 to £3000 it is cheap compared to constructing a sea wall.
+At £1000 to £3000, it is cheaper than constructing a sea wall.

 The structure is quick and easy to construct.
 It can be built in weeks rather than months, reducing the economic impact of its installation.

-If it is well maintained it will last for years.
+If it is well maintained, it will last for years.

 Environmental